March 01, 2019

 In this post, we’ll explore 5 ways a solution like Microsoft Dynamics 365 can support your eCommerce efforts via integrated operations.

-Another substantial benefit of ERP solutions is its single, highly available database containing data for all business operations.
-Since there’s they don’t have to wait for multiple data sources to to be synchronized or compiled, your organization’s decision makers can act more quickly and decisively.
+Another substantial benefit of ERP solutions is their single, highly available database containing data for all business operations.
+Since there’s they don’t have to wait for multiple data sources to be synchronized or compiled, your organization’s decision-makers can act more quickly and decisively.
 It also means that there is a single version of the truth and a much lower risk of working off of outdated information.

-Inventory management across multiple locations and fulfillment methods is no small feat, so you should take advantage of every opportunity to simplify your supply chain operations.
+Inventory management across multiple locations and fulfilment methods is no small feat, so you should take advantage of every opportunity to simplify your supply chain operations.
 Picture this: your online store is doing great, so you increase your marketing spend and receive more orders than you expected.
-Now, once it’s too late, you realize that you don’t have the inventory to fulfill all these order, which leads to major fulfillment delays.
+Now, once it’s too late, you realize that you don’t have the inventory to fulfil all these orders, which leads to major fulfilment delays.

 For these reasons, it’s clear that ERP functionality for your eCommerce and physical channels can make a huge difference in the daily lives of your employees and the bottom line of your business.
 However, choosing the right ERP platform and implementation partner will be integral for businesses to achieve these operational improvements with minimal data loss or operational disruption.
 They should be experienced in ERP implementation for the retail industry.
 This will help you to identify your long-term ERP platform needs and ensure that your employees have a supportive transition process.